Invariant Manifolds for Non-differentiable Operators: Introduction

+The two main ingredients of the classical invariant manifold theorem, such as the differentiability and the hyperbolicity of the operator are substituted by weaker versions: jump-out differentiability, see Definition \ref{def:jumpoutdiff} and topological hyperbolicity, see Theorem \ref{InvMan}.
+One of the reason why the renormalization operator is not differentiable in the smooth context is that composition is not differentiable.
+We replace the space of systems by decomposed systems in which renomalization is jump-out differentiable and the jump-out derivative is described, see Section \ref{deco}.
+The construction of the invariant manifold uses the classical graph transform which is studied with the non conventional method of curve dynamics.
+Curve dynamics does rely on Lipschitz regularity instead of differentiability.

+The main theorem, Theorem \ref{InvMan}, is stated in the context of Cherry dynamics.
+Renormalization of Cherry dynamics is introduced in Section \ref{section:renorm}.
+This concerns the dynamics of circle maps with a flat spot and critical exponents greater than one.
+For those maps whose critical exponent is between one and two and the rotation number is the Fibonacci number, the renormalizations diverge and in particular the Fibonacci renormalization operator does not have an attractor.
+The specific degeneration of the renormalizations is quantified by three invariants given in Proposition \ref{superformula}.
+These invariants determine the specific form of the quantitative aspects in the Invariant Manifold Theorem \ref{InvMan}, which applied in this case gives the following.
+Refer to Theorem \ref{manifold}. \paragraph{Theorem A.} The $\mathcal C^{4+\epsilon}$ Fibonacci Cherry maps form a $\Cuno$ codimension one manifold.

-One of the fundamental questions in low-dimensional dynamics is whether two systems with the same topological properties have also the same geometrical properties.
+The ingredients developed to construct the smooth Fibonacci class of Theorem A. can also be used to study one of the fundamental questions in low-dimensional dynamics whether two systems with the same topological properties have also the same geometrical properties.
 More precisely, consider two dynamical systems defined by two functions $f$ and $g$ and suppose that there exists an homeomorphism $h$ which conjugates $f$ and $g$ on their attractors.
-Is $h$ a $\mathcal C^{1+\beta}$, $\beta>0$ diffeomorphism?
+Is $h$ a $\mathcal C^{1+\beta}$, $\beta>0$, diffeomorphism?
 Such a regularity of the conjugacy implies that the geometry of the two systems is rigid, it is not possible to modify it on asymptotical small scales.
 The fact that the conjugacy has any regularity is by itself very surprising.
 It tells that as soon the topology of a systems is known, the asymptotic small scale geometry is also determined.
 The rigidity question has been studied for circle diffeomorphisms \cite{H79} \cite{Yo}, critical circle homeomorphisms \cite{dFdM}, \cite{Y}, \cite{Y1}, \cite{GdM}, \cite{GMdM}, unimodal maps \cite{Lan}, \cite{S}, \cite{Mc}, \cite{Lyu1}, \cite{Lyu2}, \cite{dMP}, \cite{dFdMP}, circle maps with breakpoints \cite{KT1}, \cite{KK14} and for Kleinian groups \cite{Mo}.
-It turned out that in all these cases the conjugations are indeed differentiable.